Wellington01/deno-graphql-api/README.md

 # deno-api

-Creating a simple CRUD API to test the deno with Oak-GraphQL.
+Creating a simple CRUD API to test the deno with Oak-GraphQL and Mongodb.

 # run